rafaelkkodj-crypto/aim-bot/README.md

 RunService.Stepped:Connect(function()

-	if not Settings.Noclip then
+	if not Config.Noclip then
 		return
 	end

-	local character =
+	local character = LocalPlayer.Character
-		LocalPlayer.Character

 	if not character then
 		return
 	end

-	for _, object in ipairs(
+	for _, object in ipairs(character:GetDescendants()) do
-		character:GetDescendants()
-	) do

 		if object:IsA("BasePart") then
 			object.CanCollide = false